Eunan intervened to liberate war captives and to claim safety during war for women, children and clerics.

 Of the Uí Chonaill family

-Born into the Uí Chonaill family, Adomnán, or Eunan, as he is more commonly today, may have spent some time at the Columban monastery in Durrow before joining the Iona community where he was chosen as its ninth abbot in 679.
+Born in Donegal into the Uí Chonaill family, Adomnán, or Eunan, as he is more commonly known today may have spent some time at the Columban monastery in Durrow before joining the Iona community where he was chosen as its ninth abbot in 679.
+He is the author of a life of his kinsman St Colmcille.

 His Life of Columba